Find out how to participate in this successful and rewarding volunteer litter control program. See the volunteer groups who are already participating!

 - After your date is confirmed with the Adopt-A-Road Program Coordinator, you can reserve your safety kit(s).
 You will also receive a roster of your group volunteers who have registered with the program and are eligible to participate in the cleanup event.

 - Each safety kit includes materials for up to ten people.
 Reserve as many kits as needed to ensure all volunteers will have materials available.

 - Pick up your safety kit(s) from a specified maintenance office location.

 - Review the Adopt-A-Road Safety Rules with your volunteers at or prior to the clean-up event.

 - Watch the Volunteer Safety Training Video.

 - Ensure all volunteers are listed on the Group Active Participant Roster.
 Anyone not listed on the roster is not authorized to participate in the cleanup.

 - Have all volunteers sign the Work Day Release Form before the cleanup begins.

 After your clean-up

-- Application Form (online or print, 31KB .pdf)
+- Application Form or online form

 Rules and policies for volunteers